jamiewhths/talks/activityinfo/api/pushing-data/PITCHME.md

 ## Who is this talk for?

 This talk is intended for:
-- Developers in organisations using ActivityInfo on applications which need to inter-operate with ActivityInfo
+- Developers in organisations with applications which need to inter-operate with ActivityInfo
 - Members of organisations with developers capable of utilising REST APIs

 ---